openziti/ziti-doc/docfx_project/ziti/manage/manage.md

 ### Ziti Edge - Developer Edition

-An initial, simple installation of Ziti is already provided for you when using the [Ziti Edge - Developer Edition](~/ziti/quickstarts/networks-overview.md).
+An initial, simple installation of Ziti is already provided for you when using the [Ziti Network Quickstart](~/ziti/quickstarts/quickstart-overview.md).
 The installation will contain a [Ziti Controller](./controller.md), a [Ziti Edge Router](./edge-router.md) and corresponding [PKI](~/ziti/manage/pki.md).
 See the corresponding sections for additional details.